sohaibsyed21/572CookCounty/README.md

 # 572CookCounty

-Working with the Cook County Treasurer's office to utilize tax property data
+Working with the Cook County Treasurer's office to utilize prtax operty data